sigttou/SMMpy/README.md

 Currently all public keys should be placed in the `./keys` folder and be named like:
 `address.pem`

+### Tracker
+This just fetches info and creates the key files

 ## Requirements
 ```
 $ pip freeze